underscoreio/underscoreio/src/html/_drafts/liftrx.md

 }
 {% endhighlight %}

+Thats it!
+The two lines of interest are the construction of the timeLabel and the call to publish, the rest is vanilla RxScala or Lift.

 ### An Input Element

-The label above doesn't emit anything so here is an example of a input element, whose values are emitted as an Obserable[String]
+The label above doesn't emit anything so here is an example of an input element, whose values are emitted as an Obserable[String]

 {% highlight scala %}
 class InputExample extends RxCometActor {

   // construct an input element with an empty input Observable val in: RxElement[String] = Components.text().consume(Observable.empty)

+  // in.values is an Observable[String] which you can do whatever you need to with

   def render = bind("in" -> in.ui)
 }